jistudio/My-CSS-STUDY/README.md

 ### :bulb: INTRODUCE

 It is a place where I stored my work + assiggments dring my study at Fast Campus.<br>
-Essential skills and concepts including following:
+Essential skills and concepts includes following:

 - CSS styling
 - Pseudo-element